Werreales/factbooks/military/standardization.md

 ---
-title: Werreales Standardization System
+title: Werreales Identication System
 ---

-The Werreales Standardization System (abbreviated WSS) is a database that identifies all entities within the Galactic Federation of Werreales.
+The Werreales Identication System (abbreviated WIS) is a database that identifies all entities within the Galactic Federation of Werreales.
 It is used for various purposes: _inter alia_, efficient maintenance of infrastructure; fight against illegal trafficking of arms, drugs and goods; and fight against theft and degradation of public goods.
-This system was designed and is maintained by the Department of Standardization of the Ministry of Economy, Trade, Agriculture, Industry and Innovation (METAII).
+This system was designed and is maintained by the Department of Identication of the Ministry of National Security (MNS).

 ## Identication key